-As a general approach, all projects will be requested to integrate these horizontal issues in their activities or, at least, to consider the project's influence on these.
+As a general approach, the project is requested to integrate these horizontal issues in their activities or, at least, to consider the project's influence on these.

-Projects with a direct negative impact on equal opportunities and non-discrimination will not be approved.
+Project with a direct negative impact on equal opportunities and non-discrimination is not approved.